Idea

 What To Do When There’s Not Enough Time

 When there’s not enough time to develop complex eLearning for training, rest assured there are solutions that will work.
-The solution typically isn’t a long-term solution and it won’t be as cost-effective, but it could work in a pinch nonetheless.
+The solution typically isn’t a long-term solution and won’t be as cost-effective, but it could work in a pinch nonetheless.

 We then take that recording and publish it as a low-fidelity training video.